hamsterviel01/carousell-code-challenge/README.md

 # Architecture Design

-React - Redux will be used as a framework for this application.
+React - Redux will be used as a framework for this application front-end.
+Back-end will be deployed with Spring MVC.

 # Checklist of function